National Wool Declaration (NWD)

 Once a woolgrower has completed the NWD, the contents are converted by the wool handling agent into a recognised Mulesing Status and/or DMFR code for inclusion in sale catalogues and test certificates.

-For General Use by woolgrowers/classers who have a Classer's Specification but require a separate NWD.
-The NWD Instructions, Definitions and Codes are included on this page.
+Separate NWD for use with an "old" Classer's Specification or a Classer's Specification without a NWD.
+The NWD Definitions, Instructions and Codes are included on this single page.

 Additional information related to the NWD: